SACHINUPADHYAY414/MakeMyTrip/README.md

-# ✈️ MakeMyTrip - City to City Bus Booking System
+# ✈️ YatraVille - City to City Bus Booking System

 A** full-stack** ** web application** built with **React**, **Redux**, **Node.js**, **Express**, and **PostgreSQL** that allows users to register, log in, and book seats for city-to-city bus journeys.